kriswallsmith/assetic/README.md

 Once in place, the extension exposes an `assetic` tag with a syntax similar to what the asset factory uses:

-    {% assetic 'css/src/*.sass', filter='sass,?yui_css' %}
+    {% assetic 'css/src/*.sass', filter='sass,?yui_css', url='css/main.css' %}
         <link href="{{ asset_url }}" type="text/css" rel="stylesheet" />
     {% endassetic %}

-This example will render one `link` element on the page that includes a URL where the configured asset can be found.
+This example will render one `link` element on the page that includes a URL where the filtered asset can be found.

+When the extension is in debug mode, this same tag will render multiple `link` elements, one for each asset referenced by the `css/src/*.sass` glob.
+The specified filters will still be applied, unless they are marked as optional using the `?` prefix.

+This behavior can also be triggered by setting a `debug` attribute on the tag:

+    {% assetic 'css/*', debug=true %} ... {% endassetic %}

-These assets need to be dumped to the web directory so these URLs don't return 404 errors.
+These assets need to be written to the web directory so these URLs don't return 404 errors.

     $am = new LazyAssetManager($factory);